 Scraping raises serious ethical concerns.
 Republishing content from another platform without permission or credit essentially takes advantage of someone else’s hard work.
 This practice can divert traffic from the original source, undermining the value they’ve created.

-For employers, seeing their job postings and logos appear on unauthorized sites - often with outdated or inaccurate information - can harm their brand’s reputation.
+For employers, seeing their job postings and logos appear on unauthorized sites, often with outdated or inaccurate information, can harm their brand’s reputation.
 Other job boards, noticing unauthorized scraping, may retaliate by blocking your IPs or publicly flagging your site as non-compliant.
 This can make it much harder to build partnerships or secure integrations in the future.

-Job Board Scraping vs API Aggregation Comparison 2025
+Job Board Scraping vs API Aggregation Comparison 2026

-Job Board Scraping vs API Aggregation Comparison 2025
+Job Board Scraping vs API Aggregation Comparison 2026

 The Move to API-Based Aggregation